Right to Legal Representation in Saudi Arabia

 What is this right?

 • Right to hire a lawyer: You may retain a lawyer at any stage of the investigation or trial.
+The Saudi legal profession has grown rapidly under Vision 2030 reforms, with the Saudi Bar Association now licensing and regulating practitioners.

 When does it apply?

-• You are on trial before a criminal court.
+• You are on trial before a Criminal Court.

 • This right applies to both Saudi nationals and foreign residents.